Direct Contact

 Undergraduate Research — SUNY Poly Students

-We actively involve undergraduate students in real research — not busywork.
-Projects in our lab are scoped so that a motivated undergraduate can contribute meaningfully and, in many cases, become a co-author on a conference or journal paper.
-We offer independent study credits and research assistant positions.
-No prior lab experience required; we will train you.
-A genuine curiosity about wireless systems, photonics, or biomedical devices is all we ask.
+We work with undergraduates on real problems.
+Projects are structured so a motivated student can make a genuine contribution and, in some cases, end up as a co-author on a paper.
+We offer independent study credits and RA positions.
+No prior lab experience needed — we will get you up to speed.
+If you are curious about wireless systems, photonics, or biomedical devices, that is enough to start.

 Open · Rolling